t-shain/Data-Structure-Notes/Hash.md

 * We _**dont**_ want to compare elements while doing this.
 We dont care about relative ordering of elements
 * For each element, perform some calculation on the key that returns an index into the vecotor.
 Store the element there.
 * The goal of this function is to spread the elements across the vecotr as evenly as possible given the input type and range*
+* You want your hash tables size to be a prime number becasue if it has factors its easier to get the size of.

 ### Horner Hash
 ~~~